-Before we knew it, we reached our destination, the Oleander House B&B in Yountville.
-We had just enough time to relax and refresh before heading over to the The French Laundry for dinner.
+Before we knew it, we reached our destination, the lovely Oleander House B&B in Yountville.
+We had just enough time to relax and refresh before heading over to The French Laundry for dinner.
 A memorable dining experience was waiting, and our stomachs were ready.

 The Slanted Door is located at 1 Sausalito – San Francisco Ferry Building #3, San Francisco, CA 94111, USA.